If you or your loved one can’t talk after stroke, this article will teach you how to recover your speech.

 - Apraxia of speech involves inconsistent difficulty planning and coordinating your words – it’s a cognitive planning problem

-- Aphasia involves difficulty with language expression, language comprehension, writing, reading, and using numbers – it’s a cognitive expression/comprehension problem
+- Aphasia involves difficulty with language expression, language comprehension, writing, reading, and using numbers – it’s a communication problem

 - You might have dysarthria if you know perfectly well what you want to say, but you can’t get your mouth to say it